alexcambose/40-lines-of-sass/README.md

 # 40-lines-of-Sass
-Full feautured flexbox grid in 40 lines of Sass
+Full featured flexbox grid in 40 lines of Sass